The Best Places to Eat at Sky Harbor International Airport

 All-day breakfast is the standard at Matt’s Big Breakfast.
 The Sonrisa burrito and Matt’s B.E.C. are always on standby.
 And a band of fully loaded salads round out the quick bites section of the menu here.
 Matt’s Big Breakfast also offers a parade of classic cocktails from old fashioneds to whiskey sours, red and white wines, bottled and draft beer, plus sparkling mimosas made with freshly squeezed orange juice.

 Near Gate B9

-Like the originals, the airport outpost of O.H.S.O. is a good place to hangout if you’ve got some time to kill.
-Here you can expect to see comfort food on the menu such as pork wings, burgers, and apple pie with ice cream.
-And of course, more beer on tap than you can image.
+Like the Valley originals, the airport outpost of O.H.S.O. is a good place to hangout if you’ve got some time to kill.
+Here you can expect comfort food classics like saucy chicken wings, hearty burgers served with fries, and breakfast staples.
+And of course, O.H.S.O. has a selection of locally brewed beer on tap.

 Near Gate C11

 Zinc Brasserie has all the upscale French flair of Scottsdale’s acclaimed Zinc Bistro.
 The Parisian-esque airport location dishes out fancy mains like grilled chicken paillard plus sandwiches, salads, and straightforward breakfast options that even includes a sweet crème brulée French toast topped with fresh berries and maple syrup.
 And, Zinc Brasserie boasts a full bar with a robust wine selection, naturally.